 • What Is A Good Signal-To-Noise Ratio For A Microphone?

 Can you plug a mic into an aux input?
-Though it is possible to connect a microphone into an aux input, it is generally a bad choice.
-Auxiliary inputs are designed for an amplified signal (like headphone or speaker signals) and so relatively low amplitude mic level signals are too weak to effectively load the aux inputs.
+Though connecting a microphone into an aux input is possible, it is generally a bad choice.
+Auxiliary inputs are designed for an amplified signal (like headphone or speaker signals), so relatively low amplitude mic level signals are too weak to load the aux inputs effectively.

 To learn more about microphone connections and audio levels, please consider reading my articles What Do Microphones Plug Into?
 (Full List Of Mic Connections) and Do Microphones Output Mic, Line, Or Instrument Level Signals?

 Choosing the right microphone(s) for your applications and budget can be a challenging task.
 For this reason, I’ve created My New Microphone’s Comprehensive Microphone Buyer’s Guide.
 Check it out for help in determining your next microphone purchase.